AAPOR 81st Annual Conference Call for Abstracts

 Example Topics: innovations in contact strategies; operational challenges in longitudinal panel maintenance and respondent tracking; field staff training and supervision models; budgeting, cost modeling, and cost-benefit analysis for different survey designs; use of automation and digital tools in field operations

-Data Collection – Modes & Muti-Mode
+Data Collection – Modes and Muti-Mode

 Example Topics: mode effects in mixed-mode survey designs; transitioning from interviewer-administered surveys to web-based surveys; device effects (mobile vs. desktop) on survey completion and data quality; sequential vs. concurrent mode deployment strategies; mode-specific nonresponse and measurement error; hybrid designs for hard-to-reach populations.